Alexandros Papadiamandis (1851–1911) was born and grew up on the Aegean island of Skiathos, where he also spent the last years of his life.

 Ilias Venezis was born in Ayvali, Asia Minor (modern-day Turkey) in 1904. Ιn 1922, when 1.5 million Greeks were displaced from Asia Minor, eighteen-year-old Venezis was taken prisoner and sent to serve as forced labour for fourteen months in central Anatolia.
 This experience informed much of his writing, including his novel Number 31328.
 He was a prolific writer of novels, short stories, histories, travelogues and more.
 His work has been translated in many languages.
 In 1957 he was elected to the Academy of Athens.
 He died in Athens in 1973.

-Katharine Butterworth is the founder and director for 25 years of “Study in Greece”, an accredited college study program for juniors and seniors in Athens, based on contemporary Greek life, and as such the first of its kind.
-Katharine now lives in California.
+Katharine Butterworth (1931-2018) was the founder and director for 25 years of “Study in Greece”, an accredited college study program for juniors and seniors in Athens, based on contemporary Greek life, and as such the first of its kind.

 M. Karagatsis (the pen name of Dimitris Rodopoulos) was born in Athens in 1908 and studied law in Grenoble and Athens.
 He is considered one of the finest Greek prose writers of the twentieth century and a central figure in the Generation of the ’30s, a group of writers, poets, artists, and scholars that introduced fresh modernist currents to Greek literature and art.
 He was a prolific writer, with over ten published novels, as well as many novellas and plays.
 Besides the bold sensuality of his writing, he is known for his focus on the complexities and dark, instinctive underside of human psychology.
 He died in Athens in 1960.